MankaranSingh/GSoC-2020/README.md

 - Well documented performance of various machine learning models for future reference.
 - Best classifiers models for both the tasks.
 - Integration of the classifiers into the codebase as plugins.
+- Test cases covering each of the implemented feature
+- Documentation

 # Timeline